The Senior Citizens League (TSCL)

 Fraud within Medicare costs the federal government an estimated $60 billion to $90 billion each year, and according to the Attorney General’s office, enforcement efforts have yielded an impressive return on investment for the American taxpayer.
 For every dollar spent fighting fraud, approximately $7 has been recovered and returned.

 Social Security’s Disability Insurance program is also littered with waste.
-In recent years, an enormous backlog for Continuing Disability Reviews (CDRs) has accumulated, and increased funding could result in significant savings for the Social Security program.
+In recent years, an enormous backlog of Continuing Disability Reviews (CDRs) has accumulated, and increased funding could result in significant savings for the Social Security program.